What is an application?

 How do I object to an application?

-To object to an application, you must complete Part D of the application form that you received, within 10 days of it being sent, setting out the objection and sending the application form to the court.
+To object to an application, you must set out your objections in the application form that you received and send the application form to the court, within ten days of it being sent.

 What can the sheriff do when considering the application?